-Sheffield United v Bristol City
+Heckingbottom makes winning Blades bow

 Han-Noah Massengo (Bristol City) wins a free kick in the defensive half.

-Attempt saved.
-Conor Hourihane (Sheffield United) left footed shot from outside the box is saved in the centre of the goal.
-Assisted by Jayden Bogle.
+Goal!
+Sheffield United 2, Bristol City 0.
+Billy Sharp (Sheffield United) left footed shot from very close range to the centre of the goal.
+Assisted by David McGoldrick with a cross.